uZer/.minimics/README.md

 + Solarized dircolors submodule (git submodule init / git submodule update)
 + i3 configuration files and other X and Archlinux related configuration files
 + Cygwin configuration files with solarized colorscheme
++ Other experimental stuff I use on my computers and servers

 Non-solarized terminal are supported with some minor changes in colorschemes.
 Non-powerline fonts are supported, but by default powerline chars are used in vim